zprovenzale/CSC212FishGrid/README.md

 ***Due Date***: February 14, 2019.

-Remember that we will have P3 opening on that day, so don't save it until the last minute!
+Remember that we will have the next assignment opening on that day, so don't save it until the last minute!

-## TODO(lab) and TODO(P2) Fixing!
+## TODO(lab) and TODO(FishGrid) Fixing!

 Eclipse highlights all the TODO comments that I left throughout the starter code as blue in the scroll-bar.
 We're going to work through a bunch of them in Lab!
-And some of them are left for later, when working on P2 directly.
+And some of them are left for later, when working on this assignment directly.

 - When you finish a TODO, delete it!
-- TODO(P2) are meant for after lab (once you have a better idea of how the game works).
+- TODO(FishGrid) are meant for after lab (once you have a better idea of how the game works).
 - In Eclipse, you can see all remaining TODOs by going to "Window > Show View > Tasks"!
 - Every solution is just a few lines of code (sometimes even one!)
 So don't stress out if you spend a lot of time thinking before writing anything (that's intentional).